AdrienChampion/induction_for_dummies/src/mikino_bmc/readme.md

 {{ #include code/sw_1.mkn:candidates }}
 ```

-> **NB:** mikino's input format is designed to look relatively pretty with Rust syntax highlighting
+> Mikino's input format is designed to look relatively pretty with Rust syntax highlighting (which
-> (which is used in the snippets above).
-It is definitely not legal Rust syntax though, so make
+> is used in the snippets above).
+It is definitely not legal Rust syntax though, so make sure
-> sure `rustfmt` does not run on it as it will fail.
+> `rustfmt` does not run on it as it will fail.

 \
 \